-The ARPE document should be typed in font 11 or 12 (with each page numbered in the lower right corner).
+The ARPE document should be typed in 11-point or 12-point font 11 or 12 with each page numbered in the lower right corner.
 A Header for each page should list the students first and last name and the scheduled date and location of the Advisory/Dissertation Committee meeting.
-The student is required to attach the ARPE Report to the Online ARPE form and to submit both by June 20 each year.
+The student is required to attach the ARPE Report to the Online ARPE form.
 Once submitted, the student and major professor will receive a copy of his/ her online submission and the report in an e-mail which needs to be forwarded to the rest of the committee at least one week before the scheduled meeting.
 The student is responsible for scheduling the ARPE meeting and reserving a room for the meeting.
 Also the student should send an e-mail reminder to each Committee member 24 hours in advance.